thoughtbot/apprenticeship/onboarding-packet.md

 We encourage learning.
 We run workshops (learn.thoughtbot.com), which are free for you.
 You can and should take advantage of these.
-We also have a partnership Bocoup, where you can take any of their workshops (training.bocoup.com) for free as well.
+We also have a partnership with Bocoup, where you can take any of their workshops (training.bocoup.com) for free as well.
 We have Friday meetings at 3(ish)PM where designers/developers (in separate meetings) get together to improve their skills.
 It is impossible to overemphasize how much learning we want you to do.